 Before accessing the laboratories for the first time, you need to follow a lab induction on site.
 If you have received the induction during a previous visit, you need to ensure that the “Chemistry Lab Training” on the ILL User Club is valid.

 On site, the Chemistry Lab Manager or PSCM coordinator generally provides you with physical access to the laboratories.
 Please ensure that you inform them about your arrival.

-In case you work with biological samples, get in touch with your local contact or the Chemistry Lab Manager to find out if you might need additional lab support from the ILL's Life Science Group in the PSB.
+If you work with biological samples, please get in touch with your Local Contact or the Chemistry Lab Manager to find out if you need additional lab support from the ILL's Life Science Group in the PSB.
 Please submit your request at least 1 month before the beginning of your experiment.